Bachelor of Science Degree Requirements

 Please note: Roadmaps are not a guarantee of course availability.

 If you are looking for archived roadmaps, please click here.

-Earth and Environmental Sciences are interdisciplinary, integrating principles of physics, chemistry, biology, and mathematics, as well as quantitative and critical thinking skills, to address geological and environmental issues related to the solid earth, the oceans, and the atmosphere.
-To this end, the Department's programs and courses are designed to encompass a broad spectrum of basic scientific disciplines.
+Geology is an interdisciplinary discipline, integrating principles of physics, chemistry, biology, and mathematics, as well as quantitative and critical thinking skills, to address geological and environmental challenges.

 The department's close relationship with state agencies and the private sector enables many students to pursue internships or part-time employment in geologic and environmental work while they complete their degrees.

 $61,000 (in this region)